modware-org/docs/README.md

 ## What we offer You?

+We Love Software Development and we create the best solutions with pleasure!
-We are able to create the best solutions, because we Love Software Development and we create solutions based on adanced projects.
+We are able to create the best solutions, because we have deep understanding of technology based on advanced projects.
 We are earning money on trainings for teams which are opened to increase quality of software deelopment at any time.
 We are independent and free to create the best IT solutions on the World!